Oruchimaro/Http-Client---Laravel/README.md

     The class that uses this trait may have  method to decode the response and check if the errors are present on the response.

+### 5.Create a service to use the trait .
+    here want to make a service to use the trait to consume an external service. app/Services/MarketService.php

+    now this file may containt the methods that specified in trait as optional methods.

+    the first one to resolveAuthorization will take the parameters and refrence the actual ones for any change to take effect

+    the second one decodeResponse is responsible for finding what tyoe of response the service is returning(yaml, hsin,...)

+    the third one will proccess the errors sent from the service if there are any

+    Any other Service that we need to integrate with our app can have a Seprate file and the basic layout will be like this one.